 The pygmy project is a conundrum to say the least.
 We are trying to balance traditional values and practices with modern wishes and standards of living.
 We are also dealing with a community that has learnt to trust nobody outside their own community.
 It is only within recent trips that Jo has finally gained their respect and their trust.
 The King is working with Jo.
 We are listening to their needs, not telling them what their needs are.
 Slowly but surely, their lives are beginning to improve.

 Read more….an article from 2012 – The Basua are Close to Extinction

 Sponsorship of Education

 As usual, it starts with education.
 It is important to highlight that we did not tell these people they need education.
 They had been peacefully living their traditional lifestyle without the need or desire for education in the form that we know it.
 But the forward thinking King identified their inability to return to the forest, and the necessity to have the knowledge and skills in line with the rest of Uganda.

 So we start with the kids.
-We sponsor 24 Pygmy children in primary school and to avoid tension with the neighbouring community, we also sponsor 24 of the local village kids at the same school.
+We began by sponsoring 24 Pygmy children into school and to avoid tension with the neighbouring community, we also sponsor 24 of the local village kids.
 This is a start.
 A chance.
 We don’t know where it will lead, but the King is very grateful and no longer sees us as curious white people, as now he knows that we are serious in our attempts to help.

 We generally shy away from major building works, but if you saw first hand, how these proud people are now living, well maybe you would change your mind as well.